 Relatively cool lubricating oil is admitted under pressure to the compressor bearings and is also injected in metered amounts, directly to the rotor chamber.
 All of the oil thus introduced mixes with, and passes on with the air being compressed, thus removing the heat of compression to a large degree.
 On its way to the final discharge connection, the air passes through a receiver/separator.
 A scavenger line returns any remaining separated oil back to the inlet of the compressor.
 Fill the oil storage reservoir in the receiver/separator with new oil before operating the unit.
-Recharge the compressor by first removing the air filter and pouring about one pint (0.55 liter) of oil into the compressor inlet.
+Prime compressor as follows.
+Perform prior to initial start-up.